keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Gcn8OMe.png" height="80%" width="80%" alt="DNS"/>
 </p>
 <p>
-The purpose of this activity is to get an idea of how DNS works.
+This activity aims to give you an idea of how DNS works.
 DNS translates readable domain names into IP addresses so that computers can find and communicate with each other.
-The nslookup command examines DNS servers and find the IP address associated with a domain name or vice versa.
-As an example, you can use nslookup to find Disney's IP address.
+The nslookup command examines DNS servers and finds the IP address associated with a domain name or vice versa.
+For example, you can use nslookup to find Disney's IP address.
 </p>
 <br />